KaiChungHsieh/WebDev_ColorGame/README.md

 # WebDev_ColorGame

+This is a Color Game website, which is a web develop training project.
-Web development project, Color Game, using HTML, CSS, Javascript
+Skills using: HTML, CSS, Javascript